 Kristian Hammond shares a practical framework for understanding the role of AI technologies in problem solving and decision making, focusing on how they can be used, the requirements for doing so, and the expectations for their effectiveness.
 Kris starts with a lecture outlining this functional framework and ends with hands-on exercises so you can practice using it in the real world when evaluating data, requirements and opportunities.
 You’ll leave with greater knowledge of the space and the skills to apply that knowledge to your businesses, ensuring that as you build, evaluate, and compare different systems, you’ll understand and be able to articulate how they work and the resulting impact.

-Kristian Hammond is Narrative Science’s chief scientist and a professor of computer science and journalism at Northwestern University.
-Previously, Kris founded the University of Chicago’s Artificial Intelligence Laboratory.
+Kristian Hammond is a chief scientist at Narrative and a professor of computer science and journalism at Northwestern University.
 His research has been primarily focused on artificial intelligence, machine-generated content, and context-driven information systems.
-He currently sits on a United Nations policy committee run by the United Nations Institute for Disarmament Research (UNIDIR).
+He sits on a United Nations policy committee run by the United Nations Institute for Disarmament Research (UNIDIR).
 Kris was also named 2014 innovator of the year by the Best in Biz Awards.
 He holds a PhD from Yale.

 ©2017, O'Reilly Media, Inc. • (800) 889-8969 or (707) 827-7019 • Monday-Friday 7:30am-5pm PT • All trademarks and registered trademarks appearing on oreilly.com are the property of their respective owners. • firstname.lastname@example.org